P. Staff: Collaborative projects

 Staff has collaborated with artist Candice Lin since 2010.
 Their collaboration focuses on herbal practices and queer potentials.
 Together, their work has been shown at Yerba Buena Center for the Arts, San Francisco; Walker Art Center, Minneapolis; Gasworks, London; Teoretica, Costa Rica; Centro Para Os Assuntos Da Arte E Arquitectura, Portugal; 18th Street Arts Center, Los Angeles; and as part of Witchy Methodologies at the ICA, London, 2017 and the Serpentine Galleries’ Transformation Marathon, 2015.

+Personal life

+Staff is transgender and uses they/them pronouns.